18 Top-Rated Midwest Vacations

 1. Mackinac Island, Michigan

 One of the most magical vacation experiences in the Midwest is on Mackinac Island in Michigan.
-There is a quiet charm on the island, as no vehicles are allowed.
+There is a quiet charm on the island, as no vehicles are allowed, which is part of what makes it one of the best places to visit in Michigan.
 Vacationers are transported to the resorts by horse and carriage, and during their stay, they get around on foot or by bicycle.

-Your vacation begins with the ferry ride from Mackinaw City to Mackinac Island across Lake Huron, and whether you spend your day hiking through the Mackinac Island State Park, kayaking along the shoreline and Arch Rock, or just kicking back to watch the sunset from an Adirondack chair, you can put your wristwatch away and feel comfortable on vacation time.
+Your vacation begins with the ferry ride from Mackinaw City to Mackinac Island across Lake Huron, and whether you spend your day hiking through the Mackinac Island State Park, kayaking along the shoreline and Arch Rock, or just kicking back in a rocking chair to watch the sunset, you can put your wristwatch away and feel comfortable on vacation time.

 2. Chicago, Illinois